Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Related Work

 \section{Related Work}

-Algorithmic stability is a classical approach in generalization analysis, which can be traced back to the foundational works of~\citep{vapnik1974theory}.
+Algorithmic stability is a classical approach in generalization analysis, which can be traced back to the foundational works of~\citet{vapnik1974theory}.
 It gave the generalization bound by analyzing the sensitivity of a particular learning \text{algorithm} when changing one data point in the dataset.
-Modern method of stability analysis was established by \cite{bousquet2002stability}, where they presented an important concept called uniform stability.
-Since then, a lot of works based on uniform stability have emerged.
-On one hand, generalization bounds with algorithmic stability have been significantly improved by \cite{feldman2018generalization,feldman2019high,bousquet2020sharper,klochkov2021stability}.
-On the other hand, different algorithmic stability measures such as uniform argument stability~\citep{liu2017algorithmic,bassily2020stability}, uniform stability in gradients~\citep{lei2023stability,fan2024high}, on average stability~\citep{shalev2010learnability,kuzborskij2018data}, hypothesis stability~\citep{bousquet2002stability,charles2018stability}, hypothesis set stability~\citep{foster2019hypothesis}, pointwise uniform stability~\citep{fan2024high}, PAC-Bayesian stability~\citep{li2020generalization}, locally elastic stability~\citep{deng2021toward}, and collective stability~\citep{london2016stability} have been developed.
-Most of them provided the connection on stability and generalization in expectation. \cite{bousquet2002stability,elisseeff2005stability,feldman2018generalization,feldman2019high,bousquet2020sharper,klochkov2021stability,yuan2023exponential,yuan2024l_2,fan2024high} considered high probability bounds.
-In this paper, we further develop the theory of stability and generalization by pushing the boundaries of stability analysis.
-We seek to determine how tight the stability performance bounds can be.
-To address this issue, we firstly provide stability bounds with the order $O \left( 1/n^2 \right)$.
+Modern method of stability analysis was established by~\citet{bousquet2002stability}, where they presented the concept of uniform stability.